Monday, October 14, 2024

 Donald, Doyle and Penny Dreadfulls

 It is a stretch, I know, to find the thread between Sir Arthur Conan Doyle and Donald J Trump but I’d like to give it a go.
 Arguably, Doyle’s invention of Sherlock Holmes and Donald’s invention of himself are both characters on the spectrum.
-One is a benign obsessive compulsive and the other a malignant sociopath.
+One is a benign obsessive compulsive sleuth and the other a malignant sociopath.

 Sherlock Holmes was a fit for the late Victorian age.
 Trump is less of a man than a scourge who sensed a vacuum created by an age of dislocation and festering grievance.
 The sleuth with the deerstalker hat was a noble outlier; the Donald is a megalomaniac who offers a satchel full of fibs and empty promises.